Lockdown Locks: LASIO Hair Care Launches Push To Get Stylists Back To Work

 During “National Frizz Free Week,” participating salons will be offering LASIO Professional Hair Care keratin treatments for $99, which customers can pre-book and redeem in a salon once lockdown ends.

 LASIO, a female-owned and operated hair care company that offers mobile keratin styling services and has a line of hair care products, invested $400,000 in product savings to help fund the initiative.
-The goal is to book 10,000 keratin service appointments to generate $1 million for the hair care industry, according to LASIO CEO Nadine Ramos said.
+The goal is to book 10,000 keratin service appointments to generate $1 million for the hair care industry, according to LASIO CEO Nadine Ramos.

 “Just because salon doors are closed doesn’t mean that appointment books have to be,” Ramos said.
 “Our hopes are high, but there is an underlying fear of the unknown.
 With the uncertainty of the times, one of the things that show us a light at the end of the tunnel is a booked schedule.”